AdobeDocs/analytics-learn.en/help/implementation/implementation-basics/creating-and-maintaining-an-sdr.md

 ---
 title: Create and maintain a Solution Design Reference (SDR) document
-description: The Solution Design Reference (SDR) document is the blueprint for business requirements and data collection design for Analytics on your digital properties.
-Learn how to create and maintain this document as the source of truth for your Analysis solution.
+description: The Solution Design Reference (SDR) document is the blueprint for business requirements, variable assignments, segment definitions, and data collection design for Analytics on your digital properties.
 feature: Implementation Basics
 role: Developer, Data Engineer
 level: Beginner